ASalad42/DevOps-CICD/README.md

 --region us-east-1 \
 --node-type t2.small \
 ```
+- `kubectl run webapp --image=httpd`  (for commands refer to https://kubernetes.io/docs/reference/kubectl/cheatsheet/)

-- write pod, service, and deployment manifest files
+write pod, service, and deployment manifest files

-- integrate Kubernetes with Ansible
+integrate Kubernetes with Ansible

-- Ansible playbooks to create deployment and service
+Ansible playbooks to create deployment and service

-- CI/CD job to build code on ansible and deploy it on Kubernetes
+CI/CD job to build code on ansible and deploy it on Kubernetes